codio/site/source/docs/misc/flode.html.md

 </div>

 ## Flode teaching content
 The content also contains many auto-graded assessments.
-Results can be seen instantly on the teacher 'My Classroom' feature.
+Results can be seen instantly on the teacher **My Classroom** feature.

 1. Log into Codio
-1. Select Courses from the items on the left of the Dashboard
+1. Select **Courses** from the items on the left of the Dashboard
-1. Look for 'An Introduction to Programming'
+1. Look for **An Introduction to Programming**

-'An Introduction to Prgramming' uses Flode extensively and provides an excellent way of introducing students to programming, computational thinking and Algorithms.
+**An Introduction to Programming** uses Flode extensively and provides an excellent way of introducing students to programming, computational thinking and Algorithms.

 ## Creating and editing a new Flode file
-If you want to create Flode charts independently of any Codio Course content, create a new project from the Dashboard > My Projects area.
+If you want to create Flode charts independently of any Codio Course content, create a new project from the **Dashboard > My Projects** area.

 Once inside a project, to create a new flow chart, simply create a new file with the extension `.flode`.
 A new Flode window will appear and you can start creating and editing your chart.